dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 Each user views one side of the app.
 The app assumes they already know each other and have agreed to work together.

-### Client Onboarding Flow
+### Client Project Onboarding Flow

 After the user has created a Handshake account, they are prompted to start their first "project," a shared workspace where clients can track and pay their freelancers.
-To create the project, the client is required to provide critical details about the project in a flow called **project onboarding**.
+To create the project, the client must provide critical details about the project in a flow called **project onboarding**.
 This case study explains how I wrote copy for this particular flow.
 ![Handshake Client Onboarding Before](/imgs/Handshake UI Edits/4-before-onboarding-client_orig.jpg)
 *The onboarding flow before my edits.*